 Pharmacists Concerns for Contracts with a Pharmacy

 You face much risk when they take pharmacy contract matters into their own hands.
-Optometry contract terms are highly negotiable and have a great impact not only on professional life but also on lifestyle, family and the future.
+Pharmacy contract terms are highly negotiable and have a great impact not only on professional life but also on lifestyle, family and the future.
 There are many important employment terms and clauses in pharmacy contracts which can present new complex and diverse issues for any provider, including:

 - Unfavorable call schedules